edwinsaji/graphics_course_a3/README.md

-assuming you are in top level directory.
+please ensure you are in the directory bin before running the binary.

-type these commands

-cd textures
-mogrify -format bmp highres.jpg cd ..
-make
-cd bin
-./a3view